ttorac/ttorac/README.md

 At the moment, I'm investing in catching up with latest technologies, especially the ones that are trending and are fun to code.

 ## Here are a few thing that I'm really passionate about:
--CTF challenges
+* CTF challenges
--Game development
+* Game development
--Playing the guitar (maybe piano eventually) -Electronics and circuits
+* Playing the guitar (maybe piano eventually)
+* Electronics and circuits

 <br />